cozy/cozy-stack/doc/architecture.md

 The Cozy Stack will offer an export button that gives a tarball to the user with the full data.
 She can then import it on another instance for example.
 It should also be possible to use the data outside of Cozy.
 So, the format for the tarball should be as simple as possible and be documented.
+Of course, when it's possible, we will use open formats.

 ### How to contribute?